exercism/python/concepts/list-methods/about.md

 ## Finding the index of items

-`list.index()` will return the index number of the _first occurrence_ of an item passed in.
+`<list>.index(<item>)` will return the index number of the _first occurrence_ of an item passed in.
 If there are no occurrences, a `ValueError` is raised.
-If you don't need the exact position of an item and are only checking that it is present inside the list, the built-in `in` operator is more efficient.

-Indexing is zero-based, meaning the position of the first item is `0`.
+Indexing is 0-based from the left, meaning the position of the first item is index `0`.

 ```python
 >>> items = [7, 4, 1, 0, 2, 5]